-One question echoed by all the privacy concerned users across the globe is whether it’s safe to share their device location with third-party apps and services or not.
+One question echoed by all privacy-concerned users across the globe is whether it’s safe to share their device location with third-party apps and services.

 Truth be told, there are two ways to look into it.
 On the one hand, it is sure to raise a few eyebrows considering that the app might be able to track you down to your actual location.

 However, on the other side, it comes with its own share of perks as well.
 And there’s definitely some weight to this statement that the benefits of sharing your location might outdo the risks involved in some instances.

 In this regard, many popular web browsers come baked in with the Geolocation API, which is used by many websites and web applications.

 But why would a site want to track our location?
 Well, it would use it to send us curated content based on our locations.